 Reference: 19/200 Approx Age: 1 year

-Hamish is a young, anxious boy who has been quite isolated in his first home and he can be unsettled with new things.
+Hamish is a young, anxious boy who has been quite isolated in his first home and he can be unsettled with new things and close contact.
 He is sensitive to peoples’ emotions and doesn’t deal with anxiety well.
-Hamish likes his toys and will guard them, he hasn’t been great when meeting new dogs or people when he is out and about and he has snapped at adults in the house when he was uncomfortable.
+Hamish likes his space and can feel the need to guard areas he feels are his safe areas.
+Toys and treats are of high value to him too, so need help he hasn’t been great when meeting new dogs or people when he is out and about and he has snapped at adults in the house when he was uncomfortable.
 Hamish has previously lived with another small dog without any issues but he isn’t good with cats and he would probably prefer to be an only pet.
 He is very toy focused and loves to play, he is good at travelling.
 Hamish needs to go back to basic with house training.
 He would benefit from basic training once he has settled.

 Hamish was brought into the centre due to his owner’s ill health.
 He was re-homed after being at the centre for a short period of time but unfortunately he wasn’t the right match for his new owner and he was brought in for re-homing.
 Hamish was then rehomed for only a few days but returned for biting the adopters when he wouldn't move of the table he was on or give up a tissue he had in his mouth.